tmnarine/techml/rpi/README.md

 # Raspberry Pi
-Examples/demos for Raspberry Pi.

-## Samples
+Raspberry Pi examples.

-### Spigot Pi in ARM 32 bit assembler
+### Spigot Pi in ARM 32 bit Assembler
-A work in progress [example](spigotpi/README.md) that shows how to calculate Pi in Raspberry Pi 32 bit assembler.
+A work in progress [example](spigotpi/README.md) that shows how to calculate Pi in Raspberry Pi ARM 32 bit assembler.